oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

     - The report is automatically filtered to show you all alerts for all target databases in the selected compartment for the past one week.
 To manually create custom filters, you can use the **SCIM query builder**.
     - You can view several totals, including the total number of target databases; total number of open and closed alerts, and the total number of critical, high, medium, and low alerts.
 You can click the **Targets** total to view the list of target databases.
 You can click the other totals to toggle a filter on the list of alerts.
     - At the bottom of the report, you can view the list of alerts.
-By default, the table shows you the alert name, alert status, alert severity, target databases on which the audited event occurred, and when the alert was created.
+By default, the table shows you the alert name, alert status, alert severity, target databases on which the audited event occurred, when the alert was created, and the alert policy rule name.
     - You have options to create a PDF or XLS report, create a custom report, schedule a custom report, open and close alerts, and specify which table columns you want displayed on the page.

     ![All alerts report](images/all-alerts-report.png "All alerts report")